jedrichards/grunt-rsync/README.md

 ### Wildcards, exclude patterns, globbing etc.

 Any wildcards, exclude patterns and globbing of paths are handled by rsync itself.
-So importantly this task does **not** use Grunt's in-built path expanding and globbing at all.
-For more information on rsync's sytax check the [rsync manpages](http://linux.die.net/man/1/rsync).
+So importantly this task does **not** use Grunt's in-built path expanding and globbing.
+For more information on rsync's syntax check the [rsync manpages](http://linux.die.net/man/1/rsync).
 For information about how this task's options relate to rsync's functionality check [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper).

 ### Testing

 Basic tests are run on [Vows Async BDD](http://vowsjs.org/) via this package's Gruntfile.
-To test grunt-rsync clone the repo and ensure that the devDependancies are present.
-Additionally ensure that Grunt and Vows are installed globally, and then invoke:
+To test `grunt-rsync` clone the repo and install the devDependancies:

+    $ npm install --dev

+Next you'll have to install the Node `vows` npm package globally, and ensure you've got `grunt-cli` working.
+Then:

     $ npm test